Norton Disney: Norton Disney Roman Villa

 In 1933 a Roman villa was discovered with two mosaic floors in the parish off Folly Lane.
 Subsequently excavated in 1934/5 the finds were taken to nearby Newark Museum.
 The villa site is a scheduled monument of national importance.
 The site in the following 80 years has revealed complex and a high density of both Middle Iron Age and Roman archaeology.
 Nearby Gallows Nooking Common, running alongside the A46 between Folly Lane and Hill Holt Wood, has an Iron Age and Roman British boundary bank and ditch.
 It has been excavated three times in 1991, 2001 and 2002 and is thought to be a boundary for the Roman villa.
 Villa Farm has also revealed through geophysical surveys and two excavations in 2019 and 2022 to be the site of Iron Age roundhouses and a Roman road that runs between North Scaffold Lane and the Roman villa.

 The most famous archaeological object is a rare 3rd-century Gallo-Roman dodecahedron, discovered in the summer of 2023 by the local Norton Disney History and Archaeology Group.
 This find has subsequently featured on BBC’s Digging for Britain and has received international press coverage.
 It was described as "exceptional not just because it's the first to have been found in the Midlands, but also because it's a large, very finely-made example in excellent condition."

+Air incidents

+A Vickers Wellington crashed at 12.55am on Wednesday January 21 1948.
+Another Wellington crashed in late August 1949 at 2.30am.
+Flying Officer Raymond Cox survived.